x448/senml/README.md

 Disco SenML was created on Nov 23, 2019 using cisco/senml (4d43ea8) dated Oct 10, 2019.

+__Special thanks__:

-__Special thanks to Cullen Jennings__ at Cisco Systems for his work on RFC 8428 and creating cisco/senml.
-He did the heavy lifting in those, so changes to his project were trivial by comparison. __And also to Faye Amacker__ for adding requested features to her [CBOR library](https://github.com/fxamacker/cbor) that made the changes easy.
+* Cullen Jennings for his work on RFC 8428 (SenML) and cisco/senml.
+He did the heavy lifting in those, so changes made by this project are trivial by comparison.
+* Faye Amacker for adding requested features to her [CBOR library](https://github.com/fxamacker/cbor) that made this easy.

 ## Release Notes
 Disco SenML initial release on Nov 24, 2019.

 This project fixes open issues in cisco/senml (4d43ea8, Oct 10, 2019):

 * __cisco/senml #2 (2016)__ "CBOR does not encode or decode numeric field names". <-- RFC 8428 violation.
 * __cisco/senml #18 (2017)__ "Base Value and Base Sum missing from the model.
 * __cisco/senml #22 (2019)__ "CBOR support uses go-codec which adds bloat to the binary.